lRomul/ball-action-spotting/README.md

 Values are normalized so that the sum of probabilities around actions equals the sum around non-action frames.
 I tried different ratios, but an equal chance to show empty and event frame worked best.
 I will introduce a more advanced sampling scheme in part about transfer learning.

+I applied the usual augmentations like horizontal flip, rotation, random resized crop, brightness, motion blur, etc.
+Of the interesting, there are only two temporal augmentations:
+* Simulating camera movement (change translation, scale, and angle over time)
+* Randomly shake the frames in sequences (applied 40% chance to change the frame index on +- 1)

 The models from this training have 79.06% on CV (cross-validation) and 84.26% mAP@1 on the test set (the metric on test split was calculated by the out-of-fold predictions for two folds which include test games).
 I didn't evaluate these models for the challenge set.